Introduction to Drones and How-to for Parents and Children

 This drone equips a high-range 12MP camera for photos and can record 2.7K HD videos.
 This is best for 10 years old kids and adults to learn photography and other skills with the drone, but if you are looking for something cheaper you should check out the Parrot Mambo or Tello that have 1080p recording capabilities.

-This model of drone allows 30 minutes flight time with full battery charge and not suitable to fly indoors.
+This model of the drone allows 30 minutes of flight time with full battery charge and is not suitable to fly indoors.
 This is perfect for outdoor adventures and your kid is old enough to control it outside without causing damage to furniture or people this drone is an excellent choice!

-It is one of the most popular kids drones on the market, so you can rest assured in terms of durability and quality.
+It is one of the most popular kids’ drones on the market, so you can rest assured in terms of durability and quality.
 Also, it comes with a bonus battery that doubles your flying time to around 20 minutes.
-This is the best drone for 10 year old with camera that you can give your loved ones as a gift.
+This is the best drone for a 10-year-old with a camera that you can give your loved ones as a gift.

 This drone can fly up to 100m away from you thanks to its 3300mAh Li-Ion non-removable battery.
 The Micro SD card slot allows you to record all your flights without having to take an SD card with you.

 |Compatible with Android and other OS||An expensive drone but worth spending|